Trips and Training Calendar

-If it’s a single day paddle, you’ll need to let the trip facilitator know at least two days ahead so the float plan can be created and sent to the trip coordinator.
+If it’s a day trip, you’ll need to let the trip facilitator know at least two days ahead so the float plan can be created and sent to the trip coordinator.
 If it’s a weekend or longer trip, then more than a week’s notice of your intent to participate is required.
-More adventurous week long paddles require planning meetings to make sure everyone is capable of making the trip safely.
+More adventurous week long trips require planning meetings to make sure everyone is capable of making the trip safely.

-Check it out!
+For details about how to join a trip, see page 2 of the Calendar.
 Plan your paddling year and let the facilitators know as soon as you know!

-PIKA’s trip classification system
+Trip classification system